Bassist/composer

 performances were recorded by Karen Stackpole.

-In June, Noertker and Andy Scott began mastering
+In June, Noertker and Andy Scott began

-selections from these dates and dates from 2011.
+mastering selections from these dates and

-In October, Edgetone Records released the new
+dates from 2011.
+In October, Edgetone Records

-CD, Little Bluedevil (Blue
+released the new CD, Little Bluedevil

-Rider Suite, vol. 2).
+(Blue Rider Suite, vol. 2).

 In June 2012, the

-Obstreperous Doves (Karl Evangelista - guitar,
+Obstreperous Doves (Karl Evangelista -

-Jordan Glenn - drums, Bill Noertker) re-united.
+guitar, Jordan Glenn - drums, Bill Noertker)

 In July 2012, saxophonist